-After diagnosis, women with breast cancer may cut their risk of dying nearly in half—estrogen-receptor positive; estrogen receptor negative—just instituting simple, modest lifestyle changes, 5 or more servings fruits and veggies a day and just like walking 30 minutes a day, 6 days a week.
+After diagnosis, women with breast cancer may cut their risk of dying nearly in half—estrogen-receptor positive; estrogen receptor negative—just by instituting simple, modest lifestyle changes: five or more servings of fruits and vegetables a day, and just like walking 30 minutes a day, six days a week.

-If you manage your weight, eat more plant foods, less animal foods, less alcohol and breastfeed if you’re a woman, based on the largest prospective study on diet and cancer in history, you may significantly lower your risk of breast cancer, endometrial cancer, colorectal cancer, lung cancer, kidney cancer, stomach cancer, UADT cancer—you don't want to get cancer in your UADT, believe me—no, that means basically oral cancer, as well as lower risk for liver cancer, esophageal cancer, and all cancers combined.
+If you manage your weight, eat more plant foods, less animal foods, less alcohol, and breastfeed if you’re a woman, based on the largest prospective study on diet and cancer in history, you may significantly lower your risk of breast cancer, endometrial cancer, colorectal cancer, lung cancer, kidney cancer, stomach cancer, UADT cancer—you do not want to get cancer in your UADT, believe me.
+No, that basically means oral cancer, as well as lower risk for liver cancer, esophageal cancer, and all cancers combined.

 Of all the recommendations, the “Eat mostly foods of plant origin” appeared the most powerful.
-For example a study in the UK found that in just one year in Britain there were14,902 excess cases of cancer caused by something they were exposed to 10 years earlier.
+For example, a study in the UK found that in just one year in Britain, there were 14,902 excess cases of cancer caused by something they were exposed to ten years earlier.
 What was that something that ended up causing thousands of cancers?
-Deficient intake of fruit and vegetables.
-If that was some instead chemical spill or something causing 14 thousand cancers, people would be up and arms to ban it, but instead when that killer carcinogen is not eating their fruit and veg, as the Brits would say, it hardly get's anyone’s attention.
+“Deficient intake of fruits and vegetables.”
+If that was instead some chemical spill or something, causing 14,000 cancers, people would be up in arms to ban it.
+But, instead, when that killer carcinogen is not eating your fruit and veg, as the Brits would say, it hardly gets anyone’s attention.

-Well, some studies, such as the Harvard Women’s Health Study suggest less or even no risk from red wine and we may have just figured out why.
-Remember how mushrooms were the vegetable best able to suppress the activity of aromatase, the enzyme used by breast tumors to produce its own estrogen?
-Well if you run the same human placenta experiments with fruit, strawberries get the silver, but grapes get the gold.
+Well, some studies, such as the Harvard Women’s Health Study, suggest less or even no risk from red wine.
+And, we may have just figured out why.
+Remember how mushrooms were the vegetable best able to suppress the activity of aromatase—the enzyme used by breast tumors to produce their own estrogen?
+Well, if you run the same human placenta experiments with fruit, strawberries get the silver, but grapes get the gold.

-But what kind of grapes?
-The whimpy green grapes used to make white wine didn’t work, compared to those used for making red.
-Bottom line, “red wine may serve as a nutritional aromatase inhibitor, which may ameliorate the elevated breast cancer risk associated with alcohol intake."
-But why accept any elevated risk, by instead just eating grapes.
-And if you do, chose ones with seeds if you can, as they may work even better.
+What kind of grapes?
+Well, those wimpy green grapes used to make white wine didn’t work, compared to those used for making red.
+Bottom line, “red wine may serve as a nutritional [aromatase inhibitor], which may ameliorate the elevated breast cancer risk associated with [the] alcohol intake [in the red wine].”